-After all, biking to and from school/work is another way to reduce your carbon footprint, reduce dependence on foreign oil, and stay active.
+After all, biking to and from school or work is another way to reduce your carbon footprint, reduce dependence on foreign oil, and stay active.

-With more shared roads popping up, Clark says the city is a decent area to bike in, but you need good puncture resistant tires (hard shell or hard case types), to avoid getting flats.
-You also should be aware of your surroundings, says Taylor.
+With more shared roads popping up, Clark says the city is a decent area to bike in, but you need good puncture-resistant tires (hard-shell or hard-case types) to avoid getting flats.
+You also should be aware of your surroundings, Taylor says.

 “Assume cars will do the dumbest thing possible, anticipate what could go wrong, and err on the side of caution,” Taylor adds.

-He gave attendees some tips for avoiding trouble and staying safe.
+He gave attendees tips for avoiding trouble and staying safe.

 In addition to discussing bike safety, Taylor demonstrated how to change a flat tire.
 It depends on the bike, he says, but here are some basic steps.

-- Check for damage—find out what caused the flat, and if possible, remove
+- Check for damage — find out what caused the flat and, if possible, remove it.

-- Reinstall the wheel—make sure the tube is not pinched between the tire and rim, and then inflate the tire (Don’t forget to reconnect your brakes!)
+- Reinstall the wheel — make sure the tube is not pinched between the tire and rim, and then inflate the tire — and don’t forget to reconnect your brakes!

-“You can do it yourself,” says Taylor.
+“You can do it yourself,” Taylor says.
 “It’s easier than a car.”

 Taylor also recommends carrying a kit with you.
 Available at most bike shops, kits usually include a hand pump, tire levers, a patch kit, an extra tube, and tools to tighten bolts.

 And what type of bike should you use in the city?
-It depends on personal preference, says Clark.
-He uses a fixed speed bike, whereas Taylor uses a mountain bike.
+It depends on personal preference, Clark says.
+He uses a fixed-speed bike, whereas Taylor uses a mountain bike.

-“With a fixed speed bike, I tend to be more careful,” says Clark.
+“With a fixed-speed bike, I tend to be more careful,” Clark says.
 “There are no hand brakes or gears, you have to pedal more, but it is much simpler and requires little maintenance.”